KritiCParikh/LearningJourney/Classes&Objects.md

 # Accessing Attributes and Methods

-- You can access an object's attributes and methods using the dot (`.`) operator:
+- We can access an object's attributes and methods using the dot (`.`) operator:

 ```python
 print(motorbike1.make)  # Output: Yamaha